RonvdKlundert/cfpy/README.rst

-pRFpy
+## To Do

+- [x] add normalization CF
+- [x] remove Subsurface functionality from this repo, add to [dncf](https://github.com/RonvdKlundert/dncf) so this repo can lose the pycortex depency
+- [] add grid fit for normalization CF
+- [] ..

+cfpy
 ========
-pRFpy is a package that allows you to simulate and fit population receptive field (pRF) parameters from time series data.
+cfpy is a package that allows you to simulate and fit population receptive field (pRF) parameters from time series data and fit connective field (CF) parameters from time series data.

 To get started using these components in your own software, clone this repository, then run